 Light and fluffy gnocchi recipe?
 You’re in the right spot!
-Learn how to make fresh homemade potato gnocchi with just 4 ingredients and simple step-by-step instructions.
+Make fresh homemade potato gnocchi with just 4 ingredients and simple step-by-step instructions.
 My secret is Yukon Gold potatoes, egg yolk (only) and fine milled Tipo 00 flour for best texture and flavor.
+Serves 4.

-Admittedly, my first attempts at homemade gnocchi were futile.
-They weren’t dense like little bricks (a common problem).
-They were chewy, annoyingly so, and not in a sturdy toothsome kind of way.
+My first attempts at homemade gnocchi were too dense and chewy, and not in a good, toothsome kind of way.
 The defeat was crippling.
-What about those pillowy-soft clouds everyone raves about?!
+Where were those light and fluffy clouds everyone raves about?!

-My beginner’s guide will teach you everything you need to know about making fresh homemade gnocchi, from choosing the best potatoes, the right flour, understanding eggs (oh the controversy!) and how to avoid the dreaded dense and chewy gnocchi, so you too, can achieve light and fluffy etherial clouds!
+My beginner’s guide teaches exactly that.
+From choosing the best potatoes, the right flour, to understanding eggs (oh the controversy!) you’ll learn how to avoid dense and chewy gnocchi, so you too, can achieve light, etherial clouds.

 Understanding Eggs: The Great Debate

-But oftentimes, whole eggs yield dense and chewy gnocchi (this is from the egg white), which is why some gnocchi purists avoid them altogether.
-The problem is, if you go completely eggless the gnocchi become notoriously difficult to work with.
-The solution?
-Use egg yolks only (I learned this tip from Gennaro Contaldo on YouTube- he’s so funny!).
+But oftentimes, whole eggs lead to dense and chewy gnocchi (this is from the egg whites), which is why some purists avoid them altogether.
+But go fully eggless, and the dough becomes notoriously difficult to work with!

 How To Make Fresh Homemade Potato Gnocchi {Step-by-Step}